Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

-As expected, the \gls{fom} monotonically increases when including additional information from more nonlinear scales, with a relative gain with respect to the most relaxed configuration -- \ie all bias parameters free to vary, at $\kmax=0.1\kMpc$ -- that becomes larger moving towards lower redshifts.
+As expected, the \gls{fom} monotonically increases when including additional information from more non-linear scales, with a relative gain with respect to the most relaxed configuration (all bias parameters free to vary, at $\kmax=0.1\kMpc$) that becomes larger moving towards lower redshifts.
 In fact, extending the fitting range to the maximal value of $\kmax=0.45\kMpc$, we find that the trend for the \gls{fom} of the different bias configurations is approximately $10,15,20$ and $30$ times larger than the reference at $z=1.8, 1.5,1.2$ and $0.9$, respectively.
-The only exception is represented by the high-redshift snapshots of the Model 3 sample, for which the total galaxy power spectrum on mildly nonlinear scales becomes dominated by the shot-noise correction earlier than for the rest of the samples, and for which we observe that the \gls{fom} reaches a plateau at $\kmax\gtrsim0.3\kMpc$.
+The only exception is represented by the high-redshift snapshots of the Model 3 sample, for which the total galaxy power spectrum on mildly non-linear scales becomes dominated by the shot-noise correction earlier than for the rest of the samples, and for which we observe that the \gls{fom} reaches a plateau at $\kmax\gtrsim0.3\kMpc$.
 As expected, the case with two less degrees of freedom consistently gains more constraining power on the cosmological parameters, leading to much tighter constraints in particular at the largest $\kmax$ value we probe.
-However, we notice that these gains are directly correlated with the breaking of the model in terms of \gls{fob} at $z=0.9$, and might therefore lead to biased cosmological constraints if used in a real-data analysis.
+However, we note that these gains are directly correlated with the breaking of the model in terms of \gls{fob} at $z=0.9$, \footnote{The breaking of this particular configuration, with both $\bGtwo$ and $\bGthree$ fixed to the bias relations, also exhibits a \gls{fom} at $\kmax=0.45\kMpc$ that is lower than the one obtained at lower $\kmax$.
+We do not explore this configuration, since the model cannot be used with this configuration, but we argue that a more careful investigation of this effect should be carried out using a larger set of simulations, to reduce the importance of cosmic variance, which might partially drive these effects.} and might therefore lead to biased cosmological constraints if used in a real-data analysis.
 Nevertheless, for most of the tested cases, combining the two relations still leads to acceptable results up to the maximal scale we are considering.